 I’m a writer, so my entire career has been surrounded by deadlines, due dates, and schedules.
-This need to plan flowed into my personal life, where filling out my planner became an actual hobby.
-So it was no surprise to me that when I became a mom, I’d want to have some control over my kid’s sleep schedule too.
+This need to plan flowed into my personal life, where filling out my planner became a hobby.
+So it was no surprise that when I became a mom, I’d also want to have some control over my kid’s sleep schedule.

 Sleep Schedules Saved My Sanity

 When my daughter was born, I did not immediately follow a schedule.
 I let those first few weeks become one very long day and didn’t focus on any routine.
-But, around the 6-week mark, I began to instill some of the things I learned from the research I did while pregnant.
-Soon, those long, sleepless days became more manageable as I learned how to teach my daughter her days from nights and was able to have a rough timeframe of when she slept and when she ate.
-Not only did this make me a happy mom (a plan, yes!), but I also noticed my baby become happier.
+But, around the 6-week mark, I began to instill some of the things I learned from my research while pregnant.
+Soon, those long, sleepless days became more manageable as I learned how to teach my daughter her days from nights and had a rough timeframe of when she slept and ate.
+This made me a happy mom (a plan, yes!), and I also noticed my baby become happier.
 She was easily calmed, hardly fussy, and began to sleep through the night very early on.

 Tips for Keeping a Routine Based on Kids’ Sleep Schedules